Mon-Fri, 7am – 7pm CT

 If you are in the unfortunate situation of needing to an evict a tenant, it’s critical that you follow the law to ensure the eviction is proper, so that it can be completed as quickly and inexpensively as possible.
+As a landlord adding the Home Business Supplement to your Legal Plan gives you the ability to work with a lawyer on this important part of the rental process.

 While the general steps you need to take to evict a tenant are similar across the United States, the specific rules and regulations vary from state to state.
 To be enforceable, an eviction must follow the terms of the lease as well as the laws in the state in which the property is located.